Recently, Vasya

-want to stack the balls in the form of various geometric shapes.
-Just now Bob
+this game, balls are arranged in the form of various geometric figures and

-is engaged in laying the balls in the form of an equilateral triangle.
-But
+solids.
+Currently, Vasya is arranging balls in the shape of an equilateral

-the length of equilateral triangle for given number of balls k.
+triangle for a given number of balls k.

-example of placing the balls in the form of an equilateral triangle:
+example of arranging balls in the shape of an equilateral triangle:

 Input.
 One positive integer k (0 ≤ k